FailAcademy/learning/wdp-vancouver/_lessons/week-03/01-javascript-objects.md

 const library = {
   // YOUR OTHER CODE HERE...
   returnItem: function(id) {
-    // check the book id is the lent property array
+    // check if the book id is in the lent property array
     // if it's there, remove that ID from the lent array
     // otherwise, log out 'This book was never borrowed.'
   },